Komalsai234/Covid-19-Chest-X-ray-Classifier/README.md

 - [CI/CD Pipeline](#cicd-pipeline)

 ## Introduction
 This project aims to classify Covid-19 using Chest X-ray images.
 The project is modular and employs various tools and techniques to ensure scalability, reproducibility, and maintainability.
-It uses DVC for tracking data and model pipelines, MLflow for tracking metrics, and Jenkins for CI/CD implementation.
+It uses DVC for tracking model pipelines, MLflow for tracking metrics, and Jenkins for CI/CD implementation.
 The project is containerized using Docker and deployed on AWS EC2 instances.

 ## Dataset
 The Dataset used for training the model is taken from Kaggle which consist of 4044 Covid and 5500 Normal/Non-Covid Chest X-rays.
 The link for the dataset can be find here